Frenetic steering: nonequilibrium-enabled navigation: Introduction

-In Section \ref{sec:essence} we recall a strategy to create a rotational component in the mean force.
-It is based on \cite{nongrad}, and we indicate how the technique can be extended to higher dimensions as well.
-Section \ref{sec:steering_the_force} presents an algorithm to deterministically steer a probe.
+{\bf Plan of the paper:} In Section \ref{sec:essence} we recall a strategy to create a rotational component in the mean force.
+It is based on \cite{nongrad}, and we indicate how the technique can be extended to higher dimensions as well.\\ Section \ref{sec:steering_the_force} presents an algorithm to deterministically steer a probe.
 It is our main result.
-Other models or algorithms are conceivable but we make the idea very specific by selecting one of them.
-In Section \ref{sec:illustrations} we apply that steering technique for reproducing the trajectories of the van der Pol oscillator and the Lorenz model.
-In the Appendices, we elaborate as well on possible modifications of the nonequilibrium dynamics and on details for the higher-dimensional extensions and rescaling of the force.
+Other models or algorithms are conceivable but we make the idea very specific by selecting one of them.\\ In Section \ref{sec:illustrations} we apply that steering technique for reproducing the trajectories of the van der Pol oscillator and the Lorenz model.\\ In Section \ref{conte} (before the conclusions in Section \ref{sion}) we come back to the general context of the paper, which allows some remarks about the connection with control theory.
+We also remind the reader there about the more general notion of frenesy and how it combines with control.
+That Section \ref{conte} can also be read before the more technical part starts (in the next sections).\\ The Appendix has four parts where we elaborate as well on possible modifications of the nonequilibrium dynamics and on details for the higher-dimensional extensions and rescaling of the force. \\ For the calculations we use Python \cite{python} with the libraries Numpy\cite{numpy}, Matplotlib \cite{matplotlib} and Scipy \cite{scipy}.